 But before they strapped on the gloves, Cormier tried to warn his friend that it might not be as easy a sparring session as he thought.

 "I told him, Luke is a guy you have to watch out for.
 He goes a thousand percent all the time."

 Lawal wasn't convinced.
 This guy?
 The one who looks like he stepped out of an Abercrombie & Fitch catalog?
 He was the one who was going to give a former Strikeforce champ and NCAA All-American a hard time?
 Please.

 "I was like, I can't wait till I spar with Luke," Lawal said.
-"I'm going to put them thangs on him."
+"I'm going to put them thangs

 A few rounds later, Lawal found out what Cormier was talking about.
 Rockhold popped right back up after Lawal took him down.
 He fired off kicks that seemed to come from odd angles and yet always found an open target.
 Lawal found himself getting punched, kneed, and kicked in places he thought he'd been defending well.